klahrich/chiefhustler/content/diary/investing-diary-0020.md

 ## Analysis

-Share price as of the day of this writing is CA$0.11 and market cap is CA$5.22M.
+The share price as of the day of this writing is CA$0.11 and the market cap is CA$5.22M.

 The company has CA$4.23M in cash (subject to forex fluctuations, as I expect most of this cash to be held in RAND), and no debt.
 In other words, 81% of the market cap is in cash.

 EV is CA$1M.

-On top of this, the company has an amount due from non-controlling interest (corresponding to the Cumulative Redeemable Preference Shares of AAM) totalling US$1.24M as of July 2021, or CA$1.55M.
+On top of this, the company has an amount due from non-controlling interest (corresponding to the Cumulative Redeemable Preference Shares of AAM) totaling US$1.24M as of July 2021, or CA$1.55M.
 I haven't been able to find anything about this Amandla Amakhulu company though, so to be conservative, I will ignore this CA$1.55M asset completely.

 _Note: the annual dividends received amounted to CA$269K in 2019 and CA$135K in 2020._